 It did me too until I learned the following 4 things about kids with learning differences:

-Number one.
+Kids with dyslexia learn at a different pace.
 Most kids with dyslexia have a learning curve that starts out much more slowly than their peers and takes off once a certain level of mastery is gained.
 Having this understanding, this realistic expectation, helps me to focus on my processes rather than on how far behind my kids are.
 I know that they will catch on eventually if I stay consistent with my teaching With effective methods – whether they learn to read at 7, or 10, or at 13!

-Number two.
+Middle School Magic.
 Most kids with dyslexia are reading and writing and growing in independence by middle school and can be made ready for the demands of high school in a year or two.
 Much of learning in the elementary years can be done in a more casual, relaxed way.
 Most older kids (and adults) with dyslexia will continue to rely on and benefit from the use of assistive technology in the ‘real world’ outside of school.

-Number three.
+Kids with learning differences can learn.
 If given the opportunity to learn at their pace, most kids will learn without losing complete confidence in themselves.
 This is not to say that we don’t teach them.
 They are not late bloomers in the true sense of the term.
 They do bloom late, but they won’t bloom if not taught.
 Because our kids need so many more exposures to information to map it to long-term memory, it is important to not delay teaching.
 However, when we can expect them to master the information can be delayed.

 My 12-year-old was working behind grade level in math.
 He struggled so much when he was younger that we slowed way down.
 Now he is better able to master the concepts, and so he is working well, but technically behind grade level.
 He doesn’t know he’s behind grade level.
 And he loves math!
 I would rather have him be behind, happy, and progressing than to be pushed to catch up and pushed to master concepts that he’s not ready for and be miserable.

-Number four.
+Accommodations are key.
 Kids can continue to learn basic language arts types of skills like decoding and encoding while at the same time working at their intellectual level in other subjects using accommodations like listening to audio books or speaking their papers into tablets or computers with assistive technologies like speech to text.

 Most middle schoolers aren’t working on mastering spelling.
 But most of our middle school aged kids with dyslexia are.
 And that is OK.
 Allowing our kids to have a good balance of remediation and accommodation is simply what our teaching looks like.